Madhivarman/MachineLearning-NN-s/README.md

 # MachineLearning-NN-s

-This repository contains programs and Dataset I tried for learning purpose.
+This Repository contains Machine Learning and Neural Networks algorithms practised in Kaggle Dataset for learning purpose.

+Feel free to fork this repository and learn by yourself